nikhiltikle/GreatVibes_FE_Task/README.md

 13. Add backdrop to modal
 14. There is no required fields in 2nd step but we have handled other validations like maximum salary/experience should be greater than minimum value, minimum value is required when only enter maximum values.
 15. Truncate job card heading texts after 2 lines
+16. Make Responsive UI (in small screens one card shows in one row and in form all fields show in individual row)